How to Elope in Colorado: Your Ultimate Rocky Mountain Elopement Guide

 Paddle Boarding, Kayaking or Canoeing

-Colorado has plenty of gorgeous lakes for water-based adventures like kayaking, canoeing, or paddle boarding.
+Colorado has plenty of gorgeous lakes for water-based adventures like kayaking, canoeing, or paddleboarding.
 Consider adding a mellow water adventure to your elopement plans, which is a fun way to explore a new area and makes for incredible photos!

 Mountain Biking